vkbo/novelWriter/docs/source/usage_breakdown.rst

 =====================

-The user interface of novelWriter is intended to be as minimalistic as practically possible, while at the same time provide a complete set of features needed for writing a novel.
+The user interface of novelWriter is intended to be as minimalistic as practically possible, while at the same time provide useful features needed for writing a novel.

 The main window does not have an editor toolbar like many other applications do.
 This reduces clutter, and since the documents are formatted with style tags, it is more or less redundant.
 Most formatting features supported are available through convenient keyboard shortcuts.
 They are also available in the main menu, so you don't have to look up formatting codes every time you need them.
-For reference, a list of all shortcuts can be found in the :ref:`a_kb` section.
+For reference, a list of all shortcuts can be found in the :ref:`a_kb` chapter.

 .. note::
    novelWriter is not intended to be a full office type word processor.
 It doesn't support images, links, tables, and other complex structures and objects often needed for such documents.
    Formatting is limited to headers, emphasis, text alignment, and a few other simple features.

-On the left edge of the main window, you will find a sidebar.
+On the left side of the main window, you will find a sidebar.
 This bar has buttons for the standard views you can switch between, a quick link to the :guilabel:`Build Manuscript` tool, and a set of project-related tools and quick access to settings at the bottom.